please-do-not-write-10am-6pm/movies/README.md

 ## Roadmap
 - ✅ live  demo on Heroku
+- ✅ linting ("eslint:recommended", "plugin:react/recommended", "plugin:import/errors", "eslint-config-airbnb-base")
+- ✅ refactoring: more readable internal aliases with "@" symbol naming
+- 🔲 refactoring: scss variables auto import
+- 🔲 refactoring: move layout component outside of application routing (to prevent rudundant rerenders)
 - 🐾 bugfixes
 - 🔲 qa: tests
 - 🔲 ci-cd: github actions for CI/CD with Heroku
 - 🔲 ci-cd: build flags for github repo
 - 🔲 ci-cd: keep-alive cron for Heroku
-- 🔲 qa: linting
-- 🔲 refactoring: move layout component outside of application routing (to prevent rudundant rerenders)
-- 🔲 refactoring: more readable internal aliases with "@" symbol naming
-- 🔲 refactoring: scss variables auto import
-- 🔲 refactoring: styles isolation
 - 🔲 tech: flow static type checking
 - 🔲 tech: firebase authorization
 - 💥 and most important thing: series of articles with how to code this application tutorial and how it works in details